About Studio Voltaire

 Through these core exhibition, participation and studio programmes, Studio Voltaire supports a diverse range of artistic practices and creates opportunities for wider access and engagement with contemporary art.
 We work for parity between our programmes, which impact on and inform each other.
 Commissioned artists and solo presentations have included:

-Aaron Angell, Nairy Baghramian, Phyllida Barlow, Judith Bernstein, Monster Chetwynd, Anne Collier, Thea Djordjadze, Nicole Eisenman, Sunil Gupta, Sharon Hayes, Sanya Kantarovsky, Nnena Kalu, Ella Kruglyanskaya, Dawn Mellor, Cookie Mueller & Vittorio Scarpati, Henrik Olesen, The Neo Naturists, Elizabeth Price, Charlotte Prodger, Rehana Zaman, Richard Slee, Jo Spence and Cathy Wilkes.
+Aaron Angell, Nairy Baghramian, Phyllida Barlow, Judith Bernstein, Monster Chetwynd, Anne Collier, Thea Djordjadze, Nicole Eisenman, Sunil Gupta, Sharon Hayes, Sanya Kantarovsky, Nnena Kalu, Ella Kruglyanskaya, Bod Mellor, Cookie Mueller & Vittorio Scarpati, Henrik Olesen, The Neo Naturists, Elizabeth Price, Charlotte Prodger, Rehana Zaman, Richard Slee, Jo Spence and Cathy Wilkes.

 Studio Voltaire is a registered charity and part of Arts Council England’s National Portfolio.
 Our programmes are fundraised for in their entirety through the kind patronage of individuals, sponsorship, public funding, sales of our renowned limited edition works through House of Voltaire and funding from charitable trusts and foundations.